 Debbie has been involved with the club since 2004 when she first took on the role of parent helper, supporting the manager of her daughter’s team.
 In 2007, she became the club’s Treasurer.
 In this role, Debbie led the club’s successful Football Foundation and Charity Commission applications, a feat that was recognised by the Borough Council awarding her the Lynne Hindle award for service to local sport.
 In 2018, she retired from the Treasurer’s role.
 An increasing workload as the Chief Financial Officer of a large multinational company and the birth of her first grandchild meant that Debbie could no longer devote the time needed for the role.
 However, in true Debbie style she agreed to continue as the club accountant, working closely with the Treasurer and club committee to ensure the club’s ongoing financial stability.

 Richard has been involved with Lammack FC since 2004 having had both a daughter and son play for the club.
-Football wise he is a Goalkeeping coach but he also coaches the u18 team.
-In his day job, he works with young people in the charity sector.
-For 12 years, he was responsible developing national programmes of activity for The Prince’s Trust and for the last five years, he has been the Chief Executive Officer of The Manchester Youth Zone.
+Football wise he is a Goalkeeping coach but he also coaches the Junior Kickers.
+Richard has recently retired following a career working with young people in the charity sector.
+For 12 years, he was responsible developing national programmes of activity for The Prince’s Trust and for the last five years, he was the Chief Executive Officer of The Manchester Youth Zone.
 He has expertise in combatting youth violence linked to serious and organised crime.

 Richard still tries to play football and every year he collects appearances at league grounds with other veterans